 University-Wide Student Discipline Procedures

-CHSU has established a multi-dimensional approach to adjudicating student misconduct and/or disciplinary issues.
 Complaints by students, CHSU employees or members of the public involving alleged misconduct by students in violation of this policy will be handled as follows:

-- All college deans, associate/assistant deans, and designated staff in each College’s Office of Student Affairs, may address a student’s minor violations of this or other College or University policies with coaching, education or a written or verbal warning.
+- Minor concerns may be addressed with coaching, education or a written or verbal warning.
 A written notice of such minor violations may be, but is not required to be, given to the student.
-Examples of minor violations include, but are not necessarily limited to, being late to class, use of foul language, or disregard of a request made of the student.
+Examples of minor violations include, but are not necessarily limited to, inappropriate or rude emails, being late to class on multiple occasions, use of profane language, Upon receipt of a Professionalism Observation Form., the College’s Office of Student Affairs will review the initial report of alleged misconduct and determine the next steps and if the allegation of misconduct merits an investigation or other official action.

-Transcript Notations
+Notations

 Disciplinary matters are not recorded on a student’s academic transcript except in cases of suspension or dismissal.
 In cases of suspension, a temporary notation is placed on the student’s academic transcript for the duration of the suspension period.